 INSTALL NEW CARTRIDGE

-Once the old cartridge has been removed, clean the area, dry it off, and look at all the pieces and parts to make sure nothing is damaged.
+Once the old cartridge has been removed, clean the area, dry it off, and look at all the pieces.
+Parts to make sure nothing is damaged.
 If any of them look worn down, replace them to prevent any further issues.
 When you’ve replaced all necessary parts, insert a new cartridge.

 After everything has been replaced and reinserted, reattached the packing nut, tightening with a crescent wrench.
 Replace the handle and the screw, and cover if necessary.
 Turn your water back on and test the faucet to make sure everything is working properly.